 Day 3 in Marrakech

-Save some time to relax by the pool.
-Many riads have their own pool, but if not, you can often pay a fee to visit one of the other hotels.
-I had a day at the Mandarin Oriental, which was lovely.
+Save some time during your trip to relax by the pool.
+Many riads have their own swimming pools, but if not, you can often pay a fee to visit one of the other hotels.
+I had a day at the Mandarin Oriental, which was lovely and spent quite a bit of time enjoying the little pools at my riad too – especially after a long day wandering the Medina!

 More Than 3 Days In Marrakech?